A CHEERFUL NIHILIST

 “It’s four,” my wife said and gave him a piercing look.
 She had planned to have a special lunch with him.

-He gazed at the floor as if he was thinking of something.
-Then he went to the fridge, poured himself a glass of cold water, and went straight to the balcony to roll up a cigarette.
+He gazed at the floor as if thinking of something.
+He went to the fridge, poured himself a glass of cold water, and went straight to the balcony to roll up a cigarette.
 He rolled it in silence.

-My wife looked at me as if saying “d’you see what I have to deal with?”
+My wife looked at me as if saying “do you see what I have to deal with?”
 I looked back at her as if saying “your choice darling.”

 “I’ll bring beers,” I said.
 I brought three Coronas.
 The day was lovely, bright and sunny.
 The beers were ice cold.
-The tension-meter went back to its lower limit, which was never zero, but it was tolerable.
+The tension-meter went back to a tolerable level.

 “So…how are we looking for tonight?”
 I asked.